 the Withnell Bay Pipeline means the pipeline which extends from the North West Shelf Development Project Treatment Plant to the Product Loading Jetty near Withnell Bay and which is the subject of Pipeline Licence PL9 granted under the Petroleum Pipelines Act 1969.

-”.

-7 The Acts Amendment (Petroleum) Act 1990 s.
-172(2), (3), (4), (5) and (6) reads as follows:
+8 The Acts Amendment (Petroleum) Act 1990 s.
+172(2), (3), (4), (5) and (6) read as follows:

-“

 (2) Where —